kuhchung/kuhchung.github.io/pages/weapon-guide/Lance.md

 > Ceadeus's roar is G2.

 ## Guard Boost
 Not to be confused with Guard, this armor skill lets you block previously unblockable attacks.
-Gigginox's poison flap, Alatreon's fireball, and Lagiacrus's large ghtning field all come to mind.
+Gigginox's poison flop, Alatreon's fireball, and Lagiacrus's large lightning field all come to mind.

 If you want to shell up and be able to Guard anything, this is your skill.